blues-hue/petRPG/README.md

  * This game is all about logical planning and scheduling a day for the future.
 A running total of all your expenses is in the "status section".

 * To increase these variables, a user has to use block logic to plan their day, which teaches the user how to logically think along with planning for the future.
+* Each simulation (i.e. each time you click "Execute All") is one full level.

 ---